 Choosing an early learning program for your child is one of the most important and difficult decisions you will ever make.
-This article will provide information about quality programs so you can find the best match for you and your child.
+When researching and visiting child care centers and early learning programs, there are a few things that you’ll want to keep in mind.
+We’ve compiled some helpful tips and information about quality early learning programs so you can find the best match both for you and your child.

 The right early learning program helps your child learn new skills and develop socially.
-Look for a positive and caring relationship between teachers and children.
+It’s important to look for a positive and caring relationship between teachers and children.
 Make sure the teacher is someone you can talk to comfortably and trust.
 When you walk into the child care center or home, the atmosphere should be cheerful and safe.
-The children should be having fun and the program should include experiences and activities you think are important for your child.
-Above all, you want to choose a program where your child will be safe and happy – and where your ideas about parenting will be supported.
+The children should be having fun playing, learning, and socializing.
+The program should include experiences and activities you think are important for your child.
+Above all, you want to choose a program where your child will be safe and happy, and where your ideas about parenting will be supported.

 Do Your Research